Danish media companies join forces to seek payment contracts with Facebook and Google | ExBulletin

 Danish media companies join forces to seek payment contracts with Facebook and Google

-Copenhagen (Reuters)-The Danish media industry is uniting with Google to negotiate news payments with Facebook.
-This is Europe’s first attempt to jointly pursue claims with tech giants.
+Copenhagen, June 28 (Reuters)-The Danish media industry is uniting with Google to negotiate news payments with Facebook.
+This is Europe’s first attempt to jointly pursue a claim with a high-tech giant.

 Representatives of 29 Danish media companies, including state broadcaster DR, some country-funded TV2, and most major newspapers, will meet at the first meeting on Friday.